Andy Sipowicz

 Andrew Sipowicz Sr. is a fictional character on the popular ABC television series NYPD Blue.
 Andy began as the secondary focus of a more ensemble-like show, but by the middle of Season 6 he is the clear protagonist of the show and receives the main storyline in every episode.
 Dennis Franz portrayed the character for its entire run.

 Character overview

 Sipowicz was a New York City police detective working in the detective squad of the fictitious 15th Precinct of the NYPD, placed on the lower east side of Manhattan.
 He was a major character of the show during its twelve-year run, and the only one to have been a regular cast member in every episode.
-The second-longest running character, Detective Greg Medavoy (Gordon Clapp), though did not appear until episode 3 of the first season and did not become a regular until the start of season 2.

 In October 2018, creators Jesse Bochco, Matt Olmstead, and Nick Wootton revealed a pilot for an NYPD Blue sequel was in production.
 The sequel was to focus on Andy Sipowicz's son with Sylvia, Theo, who has joined the police department and earns promotion to detective while trying to solve the murder of his father.
 In 2019, ABC announced that the sequel had been canceled before production started.